AstroBrandt/AnalyticNeffnH/README.md

 # Estimating attenuating column density from number density
-This repository contains an example Jupyter notebook to demonstrate a few different types of calculations using the analytic method presented in Gaches 2025 (A&A submitted).
+This repository contains an example Jupyter notebook to demonstrate a few different types of calculations using the analytic method presented in Gaches 2025 (A&A accepted).
 The method requires a number of parameter inputs, many of which can be derived from macroscopic investigations of a molecular cloud, such as the linewidth-size relation, virial parameter, and temperature (or sound speed).

 ## Example notebook
 The example notebook uses astropy for units (which is useful for good sanity checks!), along with matplotlib, numpy and scipy.
 It currently also uses cmasher for a colormap for the parameter space plot.
 If you do not have cmasher, you should get it anyways since it's a wonderful colormap package for python!
 If you still don't want to, you can just change the colormap in that plot to anything you like (matplotlib's viridis is closest).